ERP Selection Guide

 Even after you’ve spoken with vendors on the phone, you may still have a hard time trusting that they can support your processes.
 This is where ERP demos are useful.

 At the same time you’re sending RFPs, you should also send demo scripts.
-Writing your own demo scripts allows vendors to create personalized demonstrations that address your business requirements.
-You may also want to offer up a small set of actual data so the demo has meaning to the observers.
-A good size set of data is 2-5 complete records.
-Allow vendors adequate time to prepare for these demos.
+We recommend writing your own demo scripts to ensure vendors create personalized demonstrations that address your business requirements.
+You may also want to offer up a small set of actual data so the demo has meaning to employees.

 While vendors are preparing, it is important to keep in contact with them.
 Fairly often, we see vendors come in unprepared and the demo becomes the standard sales demo.
 YOU DO NOT WANT THIS.
 Your organization is unique, and the demo should be as well.